 - CSO1.1 To support and facilitate sustainable intensification and consolidation in the town centre and in established residential areas. - CSO1.2 To focus new residential development into the Key Development Areas (KDAs) in tandem with community and social infrastructure. - CSO1.3 To promote and support the development of a new residential and community district at Confey, Leixlip, in tandem with the delivery of high capacity public transport and necessary physical, social and economic infrastructure.
 A masterplan shall be prepared for Confey and integrated into the Leixlip Local Area Plan by way of Statutory Amendment to the Local Area Plan, pursuant to Section 20 of the Planning and Development Act 2000 (as amended).
-No development shall be permitted in the masterplan area until such time as the masterplan is integrated into the plan. - CSO1.4 To promote and support the development of an enterprise and employment campus at Collinstown, Leixlip.
-Development shall be plan led and subject to a masterplan prepared by, or on behalf of, Kildare County Council, and should reflect the strategic location of this site in the north Kildare Economic Growth Cluster and in the GDA. - CSO1.5 To support and facilitate development on zoned land based on the policies and objectives of the Kildare Development Plan 2017 2023 and the Leixlip Local Area Plan 2017 2023.
+The amended Local Area Plan will include zoning objectives for the area arising from the masterplan.
+Only developments appropriate to Agricultural zoned lands will be permitted in the masterplan area until such time as the masterplan is integrated into the plan. - CSO1.4 To promote and support the development of an enterprise and employment campus at Collinstown, Leixlip.
+Development shall be plan led and subject to a masterplan prepared by, or on behalf of, Kildare County Council, and should reflect the strategic location of this site in the north Kildare Economic Growth Cluster and in the GDA.

+CSO1.5 To support and facilitate development on zoned land based on the policies and objectives of the Kildare Development Plan 2017 - 2023 and the Leixlip Local Area Plan 2017 - 2023.